anasinnyk/terraform-provider-onepassword/docs/resources/item_identity.md

 # onepassword_item_identity

-This resource can create/load any identity for/from 1password.
+This resource can create any identity for 1password.

 ## Example Usage